Feedback About wiseGEEK Login

-What Is a Moisture Test?
+What is a Moisture Test?

-• Written By: Vasanth S.
+Vasanth S.

 A moisture test measures the amount of water in the structure of a house, and it helps identify water damage within the framework of the house.
 Usually, wood for construction has a moisture content of 19 percent.
 Moisture above this level can cause the wood to warp or shrink after installation.
 As the wood dries, the moisture level settles between seven and 13 percent.
 The moisture test is typically conducted at an exterior wall and consists of a moisture meter and a probe.